pbhuwa/CommandLines/MySql.md

 ### What are Indexes?
 **Indexes** are a crucial element for efficient database navigation.
 They allow you to quickly locate rows in a table without scanning the entire table.

-> **Note:** Indexes require updates whenever records in the table are created, modified, or deleted.
+> [!NOTE] Indexes require updates whenever records in the table are created, modified, or deleted.
 Therefore, use indexes sparingly and only for columns that are frequently queried.

 ---